tanish-1363/Frequency-Severity-GLM/README.md

-This project is a pricing model for Property & Casualty (P&C) auto insurance built in R. It moves beyond basic flat-rate pricing by segregating driver risk and calculates premium by modeling historical claim frequency and severity.
-The model is validated through decile risk-pooling and calibrated to ensure the expected portfolio cost matches actual historical losses.
+This project is a pricing model for Property & Casualty (P&C) auto insurance built in R. It moves beyond basic flat-rate pricing by segregating driver risk and calculating premiums based on historical claim frequency and severity.
+Finally, the model is validated through decile risk-pooling and calibrated to ensure the expected portfolio cost matches actual historical losses.

 ## Data
 The model is built on the `dataCar` dataset from the `insuranceData` R package.
 It contains a portfolio of **67,856 one-year auto insurance policies** underwritten in 2004 and 2005.
 Of the total portfolio, exactly 4,624 policies (6.8%) incurred at least one claim, creating a real-world scenario.